 The renaming coincides with the Film Archive's move from the Whitney Humanities Center to newly renovated space in Sterling Library that will open to the Yale community after the pandemic.

 At this time, archive staff are working remotely and offering online teaching and research consultations.
-Current students, faculty, and staff may use links in Quicksearch and Orbis to request videos from the archive's 50,000-item collection for contactless pickup in the Sterling nave or delivery via the mail-to-address service.
+Current students, faculty, and staff may use links in Quicksearch and Orbis to request DVDs, Blu-rays, and VHS tapes from the archive's 50,000-item video collection for contactless pickup in the Sterling nave or delivery via the mail-to-address service.
 (Only faculty, students, and staff who are authorized to be on campus may use contactless pickup.
 See the library's COVID-19 updates for more information on access to library spaces and services during the pandemic.)